AmbireTech/adex-protocol/README.md

 ### SDK

-@TODO

-The primary implementation is `adex-sdk`, which is designed for the web.
+The primary implementation is [`adex-adview`](https://github.com/AdExNetwork/adex-adview), which is designed for the web.

-The SDK is responsible for displaying ads, sending events to the `adex-node` (OCEAN channel), and collecting and storing the user profile.
+The SDK is responsible for:

+1. Creating a cryptographic identity (keypair) for the user, if they don't already have one, and persisting it in their browser
+2. Pulling all possible demand (campaigns, bids) from the network (namely, the smart platform)
+3. Picking which ad to show depending on the user
+4. Generating events (impressions, clicks), signing them with the keypair, and sending them to all validators and observers of the given ad
+5. Learning more about the user, and storing this in their browser

+Notice a common pattern here: all sensitive information never leaves the user's browser, and this is achieved by shifting the process of targeting (selecting ads) to the browser itself.

+There's currently no native mobile implementations, but the adview can be easily wrapped into a `WebView` on iOS/Android, and it will work as expected, at a small performance cost.

 #### The AdEx Lounge

-@TODO

-The AdEx Lounge (previously called Profile) is a user-facing part of the SDK that allows the user to see what data the SDK has collected about them and possibly modify it to their liking.
-Since this data is not uploaded anywhere, it's significant is limited to the ad selection process.
-So, an end user might want to modify this if they don't want to see ads of a certain type.
+The AdEx Lounge (called "AdEx Profile" in the original whitepaper) is a user-facing part of AdEx that allows the user to see what data the SDK has collected about them and possibly modify it to their liking.

+In practice, the Lounge is a web application that runs on the same domain as the adview and therefore reads from the same `localStorage`.
+That allows it to present to the user what the SDK has learnt about them.

+The user may choose to delete some of that data.
+It should be noted that this data was never uploaded anywhere anyway, and it only affects targeting.

+With OUTPACE channels, it's possible for users to earn monetary rewards as well, so the Lounge may be used at some point to allow for users to withdraw their funds.

+There's no public implementation of the lounge yet.

 ### Analytics system

 @TODO should this be a part of "Components"?

 Analytics are provided by the validators, programatically.
-The validators are usually the advertiser and a platform represending the publishers (SSP).
+The validators are usually the advertiser and a publisher-side smart platform.
 The user data is anonymous anyway, but having this design where the data only propagates to the validators further improves privacy, even between publishers/advertisers themselves.

 The validators are currently not incentivized financially for aggregating the entire dataset and providing analytics reports, but since they're often the advertiser/publisher themselves, they have an obvious incentive to do so.